UCSC Rachel Carson College campus life

 * The course schedule form is different for students exercising catalogue rights prior to Fall 2017 (Course planner for Pre-2017) and for those enrolling in Fall 2017 or later (Course planner for Fall 2017 or later). *

-IDEASS is a year-long sequence designed to advance students as change agents prepared to contribute to game-changing efforts to bring about a more sustainable world.
+The Capstone series is a three quarter sequence designed to advance students as change agents prepared to contribute to game-changing efforts to bring about a more sustainable world.
 It represents an extraordinary opportunity for you to help design and move on sustainable development projects that explore new technologies or strategies for advancing lasting technical, economic, social, cultural and environmental change on campus and throughout the Monterey Bay region.
-2023-2024 marks the 13th year since the launch of the IDEASS program, which is now the capstone for the Sustainability Studies Minor at Rachel Carson College.
+2025-2026 marks the 15th year since the launch of the capstone program for the Sustainability Studies Minor at Rachel Carson College.

 You will work with an interdisciplinary project team to integrate the different dimensions of complex sustainability challenges.
 Science, technology, engineering, mathematics, sociology, ecology and especially… innovative design practices are all critical to this interdisciplinary and community centered approach.